Save the Chubby Mermaids – How to Protect Florida Manatees

 Where can you see manatees in Tampa Bay?

-Manatees are very sensitive to the cold and this power station provides warm water they need to survive the winter.
-Tampa Electricโ€™s Big Bend Power Station discharge canal is a state and federally designated manatee sanctuary that provides critical protection from the cold for Floridaโ€™s beloved chubby mermaids. โ€‰
+The power station’s discharge canal is a state and federally designated manatee sanctuary that provides critical protection from the cold for Florida’s beloved chubby mermaids.

-The TECO Manatee Viewing Center is free to visit and open seasonally from November 1 through April 15.
+Tampa Electric’s Manatee Viewing Center is free to visit and open seasonally from November 1 through April 15.

 More Places to See Florida Manatees in Tampa Bay